groverlab/ocw/README.md

- on

-cn
-wt
+## OCW syntax reference

+* `o`:  Open the specified valve (for example, `o3` opens valve number 3).
+If the valve is already open, it stays open.
+There are differences between how the different OCW implementations associate a physical valve with a particular valve number:
+** Arduino implementation:  FIXME
+** LabVIEW implementation:  The physical hardware associated with each valve number is assigned in *listener.vi*.
-Available valve numbers are 0 through 8n − 1 where n is the number of parallel ports (Linux only) or digital output ports (LabVIEW only) available on the system.
-In the Linux version of OCW, valves 0 through 7 are assigned to the first port address set, valves 8 through 15 are assigned to the second port address set, and so on (see the a command below).
-In the LabVIEW version of OCW, the order of the digital output ports is set in on the front panel of the VI.
-If the valve is already open, it will remain open.
+** Perl/Linux implementation:  Valves 0 through 7 are assigned to the first parallel port address set by the `a` command (described below), valves 8 through 15 are assigned to the second port address set, and so on.

+* `c`:  Close the specified valve (for example `c5` closes valve number 5).
+If the valve is already closed, it stays closed.
+Also see the implementation-specific notes under `o` above.

+* `w`:  Wait for the specified amount of time, in milliseconds (so `w1000` waits for one second).
+To wait "forever" (until the program is stopped, or until a user interacts with the program), once can simply wait for a very long time, like `w999999999999999`.

+* `\`:  Comment.
+Any line that starts with `\` is ignored by the OCW interpreter.
+Also, some OCW implementations show the comment text to the user during operation:
+** LabVIEW implementation:  The comment text is shown to the user on the front panel of *manual.vi*.
+** Perl/Linux implementation:  The comment text is shown to the user on the command line.
+** Arduino implementation:  Currently comment text is ignored because user interaction is highly implementation specific on the Arduino platform, but adding support for e.g. printing a comment to an LCD screen should be relatively straightforward.

 Close valve n.
 Available valve numbers are the same as for the o command.
 If the valve is already closed, it will remain closed.